SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/opc-ua.md

 The Measurements tab provides visualization of data in the form of charts.
 In total the gateway contains the following six charts:

-- **Connected servers** - Provides the number of connected and disconnected servers.
+- Connected servers - Provides the number of connected and disconnected servers.
-- **Gateway active threads** -  Shows the number of active threads for the alarm/measurements/event flushes and for the executor.
+- Gateway active threads -  Shows the number of active threads for the alarm/measurements/event flushes and for the executor.
 You can also see whether the threadpool size limit is not sufficient, based on the threadpool configurations in the gateway.
 If the maximum threadpool size is reached then any new activities which require a new thread will be blocked until a thread is available.
-- **Gateway cyclic reads** - Number of active cyclic reads done by the gateway.
-Cyclic reads are actively reading from the OPC UA server within an interval based on the configuration of the device protocol
+- Gateway cyclic reads - Number of active cyclic reads done by the gateway.
+Cyclic reads are actively reading from the OPC UA server within an interval based on the configuration of the device protocol.
-- **Gateway memory** - Represents the “free”,”max” and “allocated” memory values of the gateway.
+- Gateway memory - Represents the “free”,”max” and “allocated” memory values of the gateway.
-- **Gateway repository queues** - Before a thread is flushed it is first added to the queue.
+- Gateway repository queues - Before a thread is flushed it is first added to the queue.
 This chart shows how many threads are currently in the queue.
-- **Server response time** - Shows the response time of each currently connected server.
+- Server response time - Shows the response time of each currently connected server.

 ![Gateway measurements tab](/guides/images/users-guide/opcua/opcua-gateway-memory.png)